The Cheeky Monkey Media Blog

 And that’s not just our opinion.

-According the the 2016 B2B Content Marketing 2016 Benchmarks report, “research consistently shows that those who document their strategy are more effective in nearly all areas of content marketing.”
+According to the 2016 B2B Content Marketing 2016 Benchmarks report, “research consistently shows that those who document their strategy are more effective in nearly all areas of content marketing.”

 However, according to the same report, 68% of B2B marketers don’t even have a documented strategy, that’s 3% less than last year.